stephengold/jme-vehicles/readme.md

 [the jMonkeyEngine (JME) game engine][jme] and provides a library to support driving simulations.

-It contains 4 sub-projects:
+It contains 5 sub-projects:

 1. MavLibrary: the MaVehicles library
-2. MavDemo1: a demo application with a Lemur-based GUI
+2. MavDemo1: a demo application with a [Lemur]-based GUI
+3. MavDemo2: a demo application with a [Nifty]-based GUI
-3. HelloMav: a very simple application using the MaVehicles library
+4. HelloMav: a very simple application using the MaVehicles library
-4. MavCommon: examples of vehicles, worlds, skies, etcetera
+5. MavCommon: examples of vehicles, worlds, skies, etcetera

 <a name="toc"></a>